 AMASS is truly interdisciplinary and global.
 It fuses environmental science, biology and dynamic imagery through photography of the natural world.
 It generates engagement, creativity and ethical responsibility for the natural environment; thereby supporting the Foundation’s mandate.
 It requires cooperation and collaboration between many partners from several countries, between both private and public institutions and between several levels of governments.

 It is important today to step back and understand the natural world and to view it with a new eye.
-AMASS will engage people in a new view of the lives of six migratory bird species, three from migratory corridors in each of North America and Europe-Asia-Africa.
+AMASS will engage people in a new view of the lives of several migratory bird species, three from migratory corridors in each of North America and Europe-Asia-Africa.
 The project will follow each bird from their breeding sites, along their migratory pathways and to their non-breeding seasonal areas, capturing examples of these habitats using photography from three perspectives: surface, aerial and space.

 AMASS will tell different stories, and will ultimately speak to the challenges of protecting habitats along migratory corridors that are impacted by human activity and climate-related change. it will consider the decline of migratory bird populations worldwide in the context of shrinking habitats.